 3. Differences between the compliance policy settings !!

-To have permission to access corporate resources like Mails, SharePoint online, etc… the device must compliant with the policies which we set!
-SCCM CB and Intune Compliance policies can be deployed only to users, not to device collections or groups.
+To have permission to access corporate resources like Mails, SharePoint online, etc… the device must be compliant with the policies we set!
+SCCM CB and Intune Compliance policies can be deployed only to users, not device collections or groups.

-As you can see in the following picture : – In SCCM CB, we can specify the type of compliance policy that you want to create.
+As you can see in the following picture: – In SCCM CB, we can specify the type of compliance policy that you want to create.
 There are two options 1.
 Compliance rules for devices managed with SCCM clients 2.
-Compliance rules for devices managed without SCCM clients (that can be MDM clients etc…).
+Compliance rules for devices managed without SCCM clients (MDM clients etc…).

-More over, it gives the granularity to select the different device platforms like Windows 8.1, Windows 10 mobile, iOS and Android and KNOX etc… Very useful option in SCCM CB Hybrid compliance settings !
-All the steps to create SCCM CB compliance policy is explained in the video tutorial above.
+Moreover, it gives the granularity to select the different device platforms like Windows 8.1, Windows 10 mobile, iOS and Android and KNOX, etc… a Very useful option in SCCM CB Hybrid compliance settings!
+The steps to create an SCCM CB compliance policy are explained in the video tutorial above.

-Yes, in Intune compliance policies, we don’t have option to select a specific OS platform.
+Yes, in Intune compliance policies, we don’t have the option to select a specific OS platform.

 The three common segregation available is